-Stressor #4: Entrainment
+Stressor #4: Impingement and Entrainment

 Unscreened water diversions and CVP and SWP pumping plants entrain juvenile salmon, leading to fish mortality) (NMFS 2009).
 The cumulative effect of entrainment at these diversions and delays in outmigration of smolts caused by reduced flow may affect spring-run Chinook salmon fitness (NMFS 2009).